tymyrddin/red-escalation/source/docs/thm/skynet.md

         ---------            -------
         WORKGROUP            SKYNET

-Aha, there's an anonymous share.
-Connect:
+One of the shares is called milesdyson, that could be the administrator's name.
+And, there is an anonymous share.

+Connect to the anonymous share:

     # smbclient //10.10.62.253/anonymous
     Password for [WORKGROUP\root]:
     Try "help" to get a list of possible commands.
     smb: \>

-Explore the anonymous share:
+Explore the anonymous share, and `get` what seems of interest for furthering access:

     smb: \> dir
       .
 D        0  Thu Nov 26 16:04:00 2020